 1. App-based marketing helps you connect with loyal customers.

 According to eMarketer data, mobile users spend 88% of their time using apps, making app-based marketing a crucial strategy.
 Marketing via your business’s custom mobile app helps you engage with proven, loyal customers.

-But marketing via your business’s custom mobile app allows you to make contact with proven, loyal customers.
-For example, skin care giant Sephora used its app to dramatically expand consumer engagement by offering features like rewards programs and customized shopping experiences.
-It has harnessed artificial intelligence to allow consumers to test makeup products, and it leverages consumer data to steer users toward products that will likely appeal to them.
+For example, skincare giant Sephora used its app to dramatically expand consumer engagement by offering features like rewards, loyalty programs, and customized shopping experiences.
+It harnessed artificial intelligence to let consumers test makeup products and leveraged consumer data to steer users toward products that would likely appeal to them.

 In-game mobile marketing

 Technically, in-game mobile marketing falls in the category of general app-based marketing.
 However, gaming is such a vast segment of the mobile market that it deserves attention.
 Statista estimates that gaming accounts for 45% of all smartphone use, with over 200 million gamers in the U.S. alone – 33% of whom play more than 10 hours a week.